dgcameron/adwcml_oow/ml.md

   ![](images/ml/008.png)

-- Go to where you downloaded the `Credit Score Predictions.json` file and import the notebook.
+- Go to where you extracted the `install.7z` file and select all the json files.
+We will be primarily working with the `Credit Score Predictions` notebook, but others may be of interest.

   ![](images/ml/009.png)